 I am interested in the behavioral ecology of animals.
-The interaction of the animals with their environment, and how they approach and "solve" particular challenges imposed by both biotic and abiotic factors are crucial to understanding their abilities; as well as to unravel how their morphological, physiological, and behavioral adaptations have evolved.
+The interaction of the animals with their environment, and how they approach and "solve" particular challenges imposed by both biotic and abiotic factors are crucial to understanding their abilities.
+Additionally, my research aims to unravel how their morphological, physiological, and behavioral adaptations have evolved.

 I have done research with several animal groups; particularly with birds, wasps, spiders, and harvestmen.
-My dissertation research deals with understanding the biomechanical and behavioral implications of autotomy -the voluntary release of legs- in locomotion, foraging, ecology, courtship and fitness for daddy long-legs species, from tropical (Costa Rica and Panamá) and temperate regions (California).
+My dissertation research deals with understanding the biomechanical and behavioral implications of autotomy -the voluntary release of legs- in locomotion, foraging, ecology, courtship and fitness in a handful of daddy long-legs species, from tropical (Costa Rica and Panamá) and temperate regions (California).

 Research Interests / Specializations:

-Behavioral Ecology, Phenotipic Plasticity, Tropical Biology, Animal Communication and Cognition, Spiders, Harvestmen
+Behavioral Ecology, Biomechanics, Tropical Biology, Animal Communication and Cognition, Spiders, Harvestmen

 Honors and Awards